 While the lazy-trie data structure does not require log compaction such as used in LSMs and is arguably simpler to maintain than {\bptree}s, it suffers potentially from non-optimal locality and random writes when pointers need to be updated.
 To optimize storage updates, the \DB disk thread uses Linux native Asynchronous I/O (AIO).
 Not to be confused with the POSIX AIO standard offered by glibc~\cite{glibcaio}, Linux AIO performs concurrent writes if possible.
 We access AIO through \verb|libaio|, a thin C ABI wrapper that is available on main-stream Linux distributions.
 AIO allows us to asynchronously manage reads and writes in a non-blocking style.

 Because \DB supports concurrent operations on the lazy-trie, it is possible that multiple user threads make changes to the same page (block).
-In \DB it is the disk thread's responsibility to obtain the consistent state of a block from a file if it is not already available in its cache, rather than copying the content from memory as there may be a data race.
+In \DB it is the disk thread's responsibility to obtain the consistent state of a block from a file if it is not already available in its cache, rather than copying the content from the mapped memory worked on by user threads, as there may be a data race.
 The disk thread can schedule such an infrequent block read while at the same time it can schedule other writes without being blocked.